-During 2024, economists have reported their expectation that the Western Provinces will continue to experience economic growth.
-Housing starts are anticipated to remain consistent in Alberta at around 43,000 and be accompanied with a 3.3% growth in employment.4
+During 2025, economists have reported their expectation that the Western Provinces will continue to experience economic growth.
+Housing starts are anticipated to increase in Alberta from 47,800 forecasted in 2024 to 51,200 forecasted in 2025 and be accompanied with a 2.4% growth in employment.2

-The Western Provinces' GDP growth numbers turned out stronger than anticipated, with real GDP expected to grow in the 0% to 2% range in 2024, and 1.9% to 2.5% in 2024.
-Based on market projections, Operations Management believes it to be reasonable to conclude that the Western Provinces will experience some economic normalcy post COVID-19 pandemic as well as a consistent down trend in unemployment and growth in employment year-over-year.5
+The Western Provinces' GDP growth numbers turned out stronger than anticipated, with real GDP expected to grow in the 1.4% to 2.0% range in 2025, and 1.5% to 2.3% in 2026.
+Based on market projections, Operations Management believes it to be reasonable to conclude that the Western Provinces will experience consistent economic growth some economic normalcy post COVID-19 pandemic as well as a consistent down trend in unemployment and growth in employment year-over-year.3